gageracer/edithor/example/uiresult.md

 **Segment 15:** (444 characters)

 When she called me back, her voice was strange.
 "Jordan, these photos are impossible."
 "What do you mean?"
 "The metadata says they were taken six months ago.
 But they include objects that didn't exist six months ago.
 That poster behind you—it came out three months ago.
 Your phone in this shot—it's the model you bought last month.
-These photos are dated in the past but show the future."
+These photos are dated in the past but show the future.".
 "How is that possible?"
 I asked.
 "It's not," she said.

 **Segment 16:** (488 characters)